M.A in Education | Saint Mary’s University of Minnesota Skip to Main Content

 Program Highlights

-Choose from four content specializations:
+Choose from three content specializations:

 • Curriculum and Instruction